 We would like to draw your attention to the fact that as the foreign spouse (also referred to as a "non-Thai spouse") you will have no actual ownership rights over the land, and the land title deed may not be in your name but has to specify the name of your Thai wife or husband instead, as the land can only be legally owned by Thai nationals.
 Such real estate is considered the property of the Thai spouse.

-Last but not least, problems might still arise during divorce as providing that the land owned is a marital property will be difficult.
-In general, a skillfully drafted pre-marital or prenuptial agreement may help to minimize your risks as a foreigner.
-Engagement to or marriage with a Thai national could also assist in a visa application.
-Keep in mind, also, that while foreigners inheriting land from a Thai spouse is possible, they may only inherit land and will not be allowed to register ownership of the real estate.
+Last but not least, problems might still arise in case of a divorce: pit may be difficult to prove that the land is a marital property.
+In general, a skillfully drafted prenuptial agreement may help to minimize your risks as a foreigner.
+Engagement to or marriage with a Thai national will be also beneficial for your a visa application.
+Keep in mind, also, that while it is possible for a foreigner to inherit land from a Thai spouse, they may only inherit land and dispose of the land - they will not be allowed to register ownership of the land in question.